asokolsky/asokolsky.github.io/ham/bands.md

 2|3.5 – 4.0 MHz
 3|3.5 – 3.9 MHz

-Upper part of the 80 meters Band in ITU Region 2 countries, is commonly named as 75 meters band.
+Upper part of the 80m Band in ITU Region 2 countries, is commonly named as 75m band.

 The [80-meter band](https://en.wikipedia.org/wiki/80-meter_band) is considered the most reliable all-season long-distance (DX) band.
 It is popular for DX contacts at night and reliable for medium-distance contacts during the day.
 In the US and Canada, a portion of this band allows for single-sideband voice and AM voice transmissions.